E-Gilley/Mint-Classics-Analysis/README.md

 - **Market Basket Analysis**: Exploring associations between products frequently purchased together by US customers.
 This analysis could facilitate bundling strategies, cross-selling opportunities, or inventory stocking optimization.

 - **Customer Satisfaction and Feedback Analysis**: Leveraging customer feedback and satisfaction data to identify pain points, enhance service quality, and tailor offerings to meet US customers' evolving needs.

+---

+The recommendation of consolidating commonly ordered product combinations also has room for much more analysis.

+For example, I could further explore which products appear the most frequently among that group.
+This could prove useful in deciding which products to move.

 # Mistake Log